ashishbhungani97/metamask-extension/test/manual-scenarios/privacy-settings/check 'Network details check' toggle works correctly.md

 * Validate that the 'Network details check' toggle is present in the Security & Privacy settings and is ON by default.
 * Validate that the toggle can be turned on and off.
-* Validate that when the toggle is turned on, MetaMask checks the network details against the information provided by chainid.network when attempting to connect to a blockchain network.
+* Validate that when the toggle is turned on, BlockStar checks the network details against the information provided by chainid.network when attempting to connect to a blockchain network.

 ```markdown